The most famous — and feared — coach on television has made a substantial donation to the Palmetto High School Rowing Club.

-Former Sarasota resident Jane Lynch, who won a Golden Globe last month for playing the sharp-tongued Sue Sylvester on the hit musical television series “Glee,” and her wife, Lara Embry, have given $15,000 in money and equipment to Manatee County’s first rowing team.
+Former Sarasota resident Jane Lynch, who won a Golden Globe last month for playing the sharp-tongued Sue Sylvester on the hit musical television series “Glee,” and her wife, Lara Embry, recently gave $15,000 in money and equipment to Manatee County’s first rowing team.

-“I’ve never rowed, but I’m vowing to sometime soon,” Lynch said Thursday when the couple phoned the Bradenton Herald from their Los Angeles home.
+“I’ve never rowed, but I’m vowing to some time soon,” Lynch said when the couple phoned the Bradenton Herald today from their Los Angeles home.

 “She’s no neophyte, though,” Embry added.
 “She’s been out to plenty of races.”

-Said Lynch: “I’m planning on going with Lara to Palmetto and supporting the team -- and maybe I will get in a boat then.
+“I’m planning on going with Lara to Palmetto and supporting the team and maybe I will get in a boat then,” Lynch continued.

-A visit by Embry to the new rowing team, which already has more than 30 students, prompted the gift.
+A visit by Embry to the new rowing team, which already numbers more than 30 students, prompted the gift.

 Embry and Lynch are challenging the Manatee Youth Rowing Program, along with its families, friends and supporters, to raise another $5,000.
 If their goal is successful, the couple will match the total with an additional $5,000 grant for the program.

-“They’re probably pretty close,” the actress said.
+“They’re probably pretty close,” the actress said before making a reference to a recent episode of “Glee.”
 “They’re both tough because you need to be, but I don’t see Trish shooting anyone out of a cannon.”

 As for upcoming episodes of “Glee,” which airs at 8 p.m.
 Tuesdays on Fox, Lynch looks forward to people getting a chance to witness her character perform the My Chemical Romance song, “Sing,” with the glee club.